xarray-contrib/xarray-simlab/doc/testing.rst

     sys.path.append('scripts')
     from advection_model import InitUGauss

-Here is an example with one of the process classes created in section :doc:`create_model`:
+Here is an example with the ``InitUGauss`` process class created in Section :doc:`create_model`:

 .. ipython:: python